Vietnam.vn - Nền tảng quảng bá Việt Nam

 "We felt relieved and started to get excited after confirming that we had collected a lot of data.
 According to the telemetry data, SLIM's solar array is facing west.
 If sunlight hits the Moon from the west in the future, we believe there is a chance to produce energy and we are preparing for recovery," JAXA shared.

-SLIM is targeting a crater where the mantle – the deeper layer of the Moon, usually beneath the crust – is thought to be exposed.
+SLIM is targeting a crater where the mantle – the deeper layer of the Moon, usually located below the crust – is thought to be exposed.
 By analyzing rocks there, JAXA hopes to unravel the mysteries of the Moon’s potential water resources, which are key to building bases on the celestial body.

 SLIM’s two small robots were also successfully deployed, one equipped with a transmitter and the other designed to move around the lunar surface and send images back to Earth.
-The mini-rotor is only slightly larger than a tennis ball and can change shape.
+The mini-robot is only slightly larger than a tennis ball and can change shape.

 JAXA also said today that they are preparing to make further announcements this week on the mission results and the status of the SLIM spacecraft.
 According to experts at JAXA, although not everything went according to plan, they have obtained many results and are happy with the successful landing.